Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Apply for funding

-There is a $3 million funding commitment for the 2022/23 school year.
-Eligible school authorities may apply for one dual credit enhancement grant of up to $100,000 for the 2022/2023 school year.
+Eligible school authorities were able to apply for one dual credit enhancement grant of up to $100,000 for the 2022/2023 school year.

 School authorities can use the grant to purchase new equipment or upgrade facilities to meet industry standards and better connect students to today’s workforce through enhancements to existing dual credit opportunities.